buf1024/buf1024.github.io/.hugo/content/post/2017-05-01-gcc-missing.md

           rules you should explicitly specify the dependency output file

            with -MF, or use an environment variable like DEPENDENCIES_OUTPUT.
-Debug output will still be sent to the regular output stream as normal.
+Debug output will still be sent to the regular output stream as nORMal.

            Passing -M to the driver implies -E, and suppresses warnings with an implicit -w.